Tip: turn on subtitles if you are sign-impaired (!)

 2x 28 mins 2018, Film4/Together

-Two new episodes of my sketch show, with a range of new characters and the return of a few old ones too.
-This time, the Cowboy Interpreter ruins a political speech, the BSL Police intervenes in a bank robbery, a pub landlady struggles to get her Deaf customers to go home, and we reverse the usual situation at a Hearing Awareness Class!
+Sketch show about Deaf Culture.
+This time, the Cowboy Interpreter ruins a political speech, the BSL Police intervenes in a bank robbery, a pub landlady struggles to get her Deaf customers to go home, and there’s a reversal of the usual situation at a Hearing Awareness Class!